DevExpress/devextreme-reactive/packages/dx-react-datagrid/README.md

 );
 ```

-## Getting Started

-### Minimal Setup

-By default DataGrid renders nothing.
-This is because functionality is contained in plugins.
-So we should specify at least one plugin that visualize supplied data.

-As you have seen in the example above, TableView plugin is specified.

-### Plugins
+### Plugins Overview

-The are following plugin types:
+All the DataGrid functionality is provided by plugins.
+We can devide all the plugins into the four logical groups:

-- State Management.
-These plugins handle state and change it in respond to actions defined by them.
+- **State Management plugins**.
+These plugins can contain a piece of the DataGrid state or obtain it from the outside.
+Also they can change the state in respond to the actions defined by them.
-- Data Processing.
-These plugins modifies data passed into widget.
+- **Data Processing plugins**.
+These plugins transform data passed into the DataGrid component befor the data is rendered.
-- UI Representation.
-These plugins visualize data and states.
-Also they can emit actions provides by state management plugins.
+- **UI Plugins**.
+These plugins render transformed data taking current state and configuration into account.
+Also they can emit actions provides by state management plugins to change the DataGrid state.
+- **Core Plugins**.
+These plugins are the base building blocks for the previous three groups of plugins.
+They also can be used separately in some customization scenarious.

+Note, that plugins are composable and technically can be nested to each other.

 Follow the link to see full plugin list: [Reference](#reference)